Last updated on Feb 14, 2019

 Hearing loss affects millions of people but remains highly under-treated in the United States.
 It is an unfortunate fact that 4 out of 5 people who need hearing aids won’t get them.
 This resistance is partially because custom-made hearing aids can cost thousands of dollars, and most American health insurance policies don’t cover them.
 But what are the best low cost hearing aids on the market?

 The exapanding hearing aid market offers a variety of one-size-fits-all, low cost hearing aids that many people choose over the expensive custom-made types.
 Unfortunately, many of these hearing aids don’t perform to expectations and the customer still will be out several hundred dollars.

-To help consumers find a satisfactory product, researchers at the Michigan Ear Institute did a quality test of low-cost hearing aids and presented their study at the American Academy of Otolaryngology–Head & Neck Surgery Foundation Annual Meeting in Washington, D.C.
+To help consumers find a satisfactory product, researchers at the Michigan Ear Institute did a quality test of low cost hearing aids and presented their study at the American Academy of Otolaryngology–Head & Neck Surgery Foundation Annual Meeting in Washington, D.C.

 In both the technical and user tests, the results were excellent.
-In fact, the MDHearingAid scored so well that researcher Seilesh Babu, M.D. stated that the MDHearingAid line should be further developed and investigated, as it might be the best solution for those people with hearing loss.
+In fact, MDHearingAid scored so well that researcher Seilesh Babu, M.D. stated the MDHearingAid line should be further developed and investigated, as it might be the best solution for those people with hearing loss.

 Dr. Babu believes that the line would give access to hearing aids for those who could not afford them and allow those patients to reap the medical, social, and emotional benefits of improved communicative abilities.